wrillrysata/expensify/README.md

 * Users can update their expenses

 ## Optional Features
-* Users can set and get notifications to add their daily expenses
+* Users can set and get notifications to record their daily expenses

 ## Technologies
 * ReactJS